Kinshuk1993/books-collection-app/README.md

 ## API Details

-For the purposes of documentation, the below examples will assume that the server is running at `localhost:3000` or `127.0.0.1:3000`.
+For the purposes of documentation, the below examples will assume that the server is running at `127.0.0.1:3000`.

 - Add a book
   - Method: `POST`